 What is Frozen Shoulder?

 Frozen shoulder symptoms include shoulder pain, stiffness and a decrease in the flexibility and range of motion of the shoulder.
 Frozen shoulder affects 2% of the population at some point in their lives.
 Your shoulder is a simple engineering marvel.
 It consists of your shoulder blade (scapula), your collar bone (clavicle) and your upper arm bone (humerus).
 The shoulder is a ball-and-socket joint.
 The ball of the upper arm bone fits into a socket on your shoulder blade and strong connective tissue encapsulates the joint.
-The joint is lubricated for easier motion by special fluid called synovial fluid.
+Furthermore, the joint is lubricated for easier motion by special fluid called synovial fluid.

 Frozen Shoulder Causes